TeamAtomECS/AtomECS/README.md

 If you would like to get started, try some examples with `cargo run --release --example 1d_mot`, then use the scripts in the Matlab directory to plot the results.
 You can also use `cargo doc` to explore the documentation, which has more detail on the structure of the program.

+**Important note:** If you receive the error 'panicked while panicking' then see [this issue](https://github.com/TeamAtomECS/AtomECS/issues/2) - you may need to use an earlier toolchain.

 ## ECS

 `atomecs` follows the data-oriented Entity-Component-System (ECS) pattern, which is implemented using [specs](https://github.com/slide-rs/specs).